 After a few hours at the paper, I put 6.6 fresh miles on my new Saucony’s.
 They’re a size bigger than my last two pairs, and wider too — all in hopes that I can keep my second toenail.

 February is such a tease.
 Snow.
 Rain.
 Temperatures tempting my skirts out of hiding, then slamming me with another get-me-a-hot-chocolate-and-a-bath-now kind of evening.
 But it’s a short month, really.
-It must be hard to establish an identity for yourself with only 28 days (and sometimes 29).
-Even if you’re just a month, and don’t really have much of an identity to begin with.

 After running there was coffee and baked things that I will soon post about.
 There was breathing and stretching and the shelving of worries.
 Days are getting ever-so-slightly longer, inching toward 6 p.m.
 It was one of those serene evenings where busyness seems like just another mental state and a downward dog can cure anything.